Poop-fish/KeyBind-Manager-API/README.md

 ---

-This Python module provides a simple way to manage keybinds (keyboard shortcuts) with customizable actions and cooldowns.
+This module provides a simple way to manage keybinds (keyboard shortcuts) with customizable actions and cooldowns.
 The `KeybindManager` class allows you to register, unregister, and monitor key combinations for specific actions, which can be executed when the keys are pressed.
 This module is designed for Windows and uses `ctypes` to interact with the system.

 ---